ResidencyWeekJanuary2024Final (33 of 53) resized

 Please keep your receipts for any costs associated with the degree equivalency and translation service.
 Email the receipts, along with a description of the cost and the address we should mail your reimbursement check to admissions@washingtonea.org

-What are district eligibility requirements for the residency (student-teaching) experience?
+What are district eligibility requirements for the apprenticeship residency (student-teaching) experience?

 You must be available and eligible to student teach in your selected district during the school year.
 District eligibility requirements for student teaching include:

-Auburn, Federal Way, Pasco, Peninsula, and Sumner-Bonney Lake are willing to consider applicants with or without a previous relationship to the district.
+Auburn, Federal Way, Pasco, Peninsula, Sedro Woolley, Sumner-Bonney Lake, and Walla Walla are willing to consider applicants with or without a previous relationship to the district.

-What assessments are required to apply to the WEA Teacher Residency program?
+What assessments are required to apply to the WEA-ART?

 Taking a basic skills assessment is required for program admission and must be taken prior to the application deadline, so please schedule this right away if you have not already taken it.
 You must request that a score report be sent to the WEA.
 There is no minimum required passing score.
-The results of this assessment will be used by the WEA teacher residency program to design candidate supports.
+The results of this assessment are one of multiple measures used in the admissions process, and will be used by the WEA Apprenticeship Residency in Teaching to design candidate supports.

 Basic skills exams approved for Washington teacher preparation program admission: